Ents24/graph-bundle/README.md

 AdadgioGraphBundle
 ====

-Awesome helpers to use a Neo4j database inside a Sf project.
-This does not replace doctrine entities but is aimed at syncing some entities with a graph database or making queries, retriveing nodes and relationships.
+Awesome helpers to use a Neo4j database inside a Symfony2 (or 3) project.
+This does not replace doctrine entities but is aimed at syncing some entities with a graph database or making queries, retrieving nodes and relationships.
 It is *not a full ORM replacement* !

 ## Install